harryob2/trainingGrantApp/FlaskSurveyForm/docs/api.md

 **Features**:
 - Training catalog search and selection
-- Progressive form disclosure with multi-section layout
+- Progressive form disclosure with multi-section layout (new forms only)
 - Dynamic form validation based on training type
 - Employee lookup integration with autocomplete
 - Enhanced file upload interface with form-specific organization